 3. Who Should Attend the Account Planning Process?

 Depending on whether you want to create a BP for the business, for the commercial team or for the accounts, you will need the appropriate people there.
 Those that can shape the BP, make the decisions and want to be part of creating something that will drive the next 3 years.
 About 8 people is ideal.

-4. Give me an Example of a Session on the Business planning day.
+4. Example of a Session on the Business Planning Day.

-5. What is the Next Step on Business Planning?
+5. What is the Next Step in Business Planning?

 Answer the questions above in section 2, arrange a call with us to discuss your Business Plan, and then arrange the 1st day with your team.

 6. What are the Benefits of Creating a Business Plan?